 - Switch to a different bait with a different active ingredient

-- Use a glucose-free formulation (many professional baits are available in glucose-free versions)
+- Use a glucose-free formula (many professional baits come in glucose-free versions)

 - Combine baiting with other methods like sticky traps and IGRs (insect growth regulators)

-A California study on insecticide resistance found that some cockroach populations have developed resistance or aversion to multiple common insecticides.
-This highlights the importance of rotating products and using integrated pest management approaches rather than relying on a single bait.
+A California study on insecticide resistance found that some cockroach groups have built resistance to several common chemicals.
+This shows why rotating products and combining methods (cleaning, sealing entry points, and targeted baiting) works better than relying on one bait alone.

 How Long Does It Take for German Cockroach Bait to Work?